 At the intersection of Forest Road 525A and Forest Road 761B just off State Highway 89A, you can find the Two Trees Observation Area.
 While the area may simply be a field, it is where the Sirius Lookers, Sedona’s own astronomy association, comes for their stargazing.
 You will be in good company; these stargazers know just what to look out for.

 The Sirius Lookers also frequent the Jordan Trailhead Observation Area.
 This trailhead is located at the end of the West Park Ridge Drive.
 This dirt road is easy enough to pass through by car and will take you to a large field where you can easily gaze upon the stars for hours.

 You must enter this trail through the town of Oak Creek.
 It is rather busy and noisy during the day, but at night it is the perfect place to see the stars.
 It is a 1.6-mile loop trail with many spots to the side of the trail where you can sit down and look up at the stars.
 You will find the trailhead just after Turkey Creek Trailhead on Verde Valley School Road.
 There is a small parking lot which should be pretty empty at night.

 If you want to escape the few lights found around Sedona, make your way up to Merry Go Round Rock.
 This viewing area can be found around Schnebly Hill Road and is up in the mountains.
 Make sure to bring a flashlight to help you navigate your way to the viewing area.
 This is the best place to stargaze near Sedona!

 More to View in Sedona

 These incredible viewing areas will make it easy for you to see the amazing stars up in the sky.
-Come see why Sedona is a top stargazing destination when you reserve one of our vacation rentals in the area.
+Come see why Sedona is a top stargazing destination when you reserve one of our Sedona villas in the area.
 Learn more about us today!
 Call us today.
 Book one of our Village of Oak Creek rentals now!